mekala-2405/mekala-2405/README.md

-- 🔭 I’m currently working on basic python projects like inventory management
+- 🔭 I’m currently working on some basic python projects
-- 🌱 I’m currently learning python from CS50p
+- 🌱 I have completed Harvard's CS50p course
 - 📫 How to reach me: mekalaharshvardhanreddy@gmail.com
 - 😄 Pronouns: He/him